remlov/GAE-Play-Store-app-version-proxy/README.md

 Motivation
 --
 Google doesn't provide a simple way nor API to check your Android version within the application.
-Although a slew of Android libraries exist to faciliate this, there isn't a simple server side proxy implentation to use in conjunciton with aforementioned libraries.
+Although a slew of Android libraries exist to facilitate this, there isn't a simple server side proxy implementation to use in conjunction with aforementioned libraries.

 Installation
 --